 Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the Company.
-The Company has adopted a policy of only dealing with related parties and hence the risk of financial loss is minimal.
+The Company has adopted a policy of only dealing with creditworthy counterparties, where appropriate, as a means of mitigating the risk of financial loss from defaults.

-Capital Management Risk: The Company is predominaltly equity financed which is evidenced from the capital structure table.
-(Refer Note 6)
+Capital Management Risk:

+The Company is predominately equity financed which is evidenced from the capital structure table.
+(Refer Note 7)

-20 These financial statements have been authorized for issue by the board on April 16, 2024.
+23 These financial statements have been authorized for issue by the board on April 16, 2024 board